Bookworm-project/BookwormDB/README.md

 Once all the files have finished downloading we'll clone this repo and begin to build the metadata for the Bookworm.

+## Prep to Build Bookworm ##
+Now create some directories and clone Presidio:

 ```bash
 cd ..
 mkdir metadata